6 Vet-Specific SEO Strategies

 1. Focus on different search terms and queries

-Because vet clinics are typically impartial and have one focus (instead of selling many products), it’s important to use different search terms or queries your potential clients are looking for.
+Because vet clinics are typically impartial and have one focus, it’s important to use different search terms or queries your potential clients are looking for, to have the opportunity to standout.

 If your area is competitive, it will be really tough to rank for phrases like “best vet”, or “best pet medicine”.
 So instead, you can focus on more specific keywords and phrases such as: